 For example, in an automobile industry, the number of vehicles manufactured per month may be a key activity/factor to be measured periodically.
 In a transportation industry, the number of passengers transported or quantum of cargo carried may be a key factor.
-In a service industry, like for example insurance, number of policies sold will be a key performance indicator.
+In a service industry, like for example insurance, the number of policies sold will be a key performance indicator.

 When goals are broken into key performance activities and benchmarks are set for such activities, comparison of actual performance with such benchmarks "indicates" how efficiently activities are being performed.
 Once activities are identified and benchmarks set, monitoring key performance indicators becomes a continuous process for the NPO's management to correct deviations in the right time.

 Key Performance Indicators also help in improving the efficiency of organization's operations by comparing performance with similar competing entities in the same industry.
-As mentioned above competing insurance service providers can compare their key performances and strive to improve their efficiency to beat competition.
+As mentioned above competing insurance service providers can compare their key performances and strive to improve their efficiency to beat the competition.

-A NPO should derive the maximum benefit out of its resources as they have been obtained after sustained efforts from donors.
+An NPO should derive the maximum benefit out of its resources as they have been obtained after sustained efforts from donors.
 Hence an NPO should set key performance indicator for every activity possible to measure the utilization of its resources.
 The more the benefit, the better are the chances of getting more grants and donations in the future.

 7. Human Resources

 Human resources development and deployment is a very important factor for the success of any organization.
 The strategic plan has to detail existing human resources, additional manpower needed to execute targets set, training needs of staff, authority and accountability in performing various tasks and empowerment to take decisions in right time.